qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 The close button is not shown by default.
 To show it, set `[showCloseButton]` to `true`.

+> If you set `[showCloseButton]` to `true` but don't provide a close button, a default button will be shown in the top right corner outside the container.

 If you want to show it, you can decide if the button is placed inside or outside your Container.
 By default, it is placed outside.
 To place it within the content set `[innerCloseButton]` to `true`.